clinyong/vscode-css-modules/README.md

 ## Usage

-ES6 style import is not support yet, so use CommonJS like below
+ES6 style import is not supported yet, so use CommonJS like below

 ```javascript
 const styles = require('./index.scss');